eth-sri/eth-sri.github.io/_blogposts/bayesian.md

 Goal of federated learning is to train a model $h_\theta$ through a collaborative procedure involving different clients, without data leaving individual client devices.
 Typically $h_\theta$ is a neural network with parameters $\theta$, classifying an input $x$ to a label $y$.
 We assume that pairs $(x, y)$ are coming from a distribution $\mathcal{D}$.
-In the standard federated learning setting, there are $n$ clients with loss functions $l_1, ..., l_n$, who are trying to jointly solve the optimization problem and find parameters $\theta$ which minimizes their average loss:
+In the standard federated learning setting, there are $n$ clients with loss functions $l_1, ..., l_n$, who are trying to jointly solve the optimization problem and find parameters $\theta$ which minimize their average loss:

 $$
 \begin{equation*}